(02) 4602 5515

 Community Partnerships:

-We maintain strong relationships with Queensland Ambulance Service, Fire and Rescue Queensland, and Queensland Police Service to ensure a rapid, coordinated emergency response. – NSW
+We maintain strong relationships with NSW Ambulance Service, Fire and Rescue NSW, and NSW Police Service to ensure a rapid, coordinated emergency response.

 Learn more: Fire & Rescue NSW | NSW SES